georgeherby/PoGoScansWiki/docs/arceus/show.rst

     !alert show

-Shows a list of alerts. sorted by pokedex number.
+Shows a list of alerts, sorted by pokedex number.
 It’s the go-to to see what’s going on with your alerts.
 Example:

 .. image:: alert_show.PNG
     :align: center